emenems/MMpkg.jl/readme.md

 * `elip2sphere`: convert longitude, latitude and height on a ellipsoid to spherical coordinates
 * `lonlat2psi`: compute spherical distance between points on ellipsoid
 * `replacesphere`: compute radius of a replacement sphere (to ellipsoid)
+* `deg2decimal`: convert degrees, minutes and seconds to decimal degrees
+* `decimal2deg`: convert decimal degrees to degrees, minutes and seconds

 #### Create repository and document used packages
 * `createrepo`: initialize a git repository and fill it with default files (module, test, readme, etc.)